 - Summary of the nominee’s accompliments, especially with respect to how their work has advanced marketing’s contributions to a better world (e.g., through fairness or efficiency, or new opportunities).
 These accomplishments may be seen through publications, academic infrastructure, and/or applications.

-- Up to 2 additional letters of support from other knowledgeable colleagues (optional)
+- Up to two additional letters of support from other knowledgeable colleagues (optional).

 Nominations received in a particular year will be retained as active for a three-year period.